pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---

-### May 2026 — Adopt NExT-QA as the Primary Benchmark Dataset
+### Adopt NExT-QA as the Primary Benchmark Dataset

 #### Decision